About Colorado’s Heritage Areas

 Cache la Poudre River

-Water History, Bike Riding, Fly Fishing, Shopping, Beer tasting, Concerts
+Water History, Bike Riding, Fly Fishing, Shopping, Craft Beer, Concerts

 Cache la Poudre River National Heritage Area begins in northern Colorado, where the river flows out of the Roosevelt National Forest in the Poudre Canyon of the Rocky Mountains, through the town of Fort Collins and extends east to its confluence with the South Platte River, just east of Greeley.
 The area commemorates the river’s significant contribution to the development of water law in the western United States, the evolution of the river’s complex water delivery systems and the cultural heritage of the region.
 From beer tasting at 25+ breweries and bike riding along 35 miles of the Poudre trail, to fly fishing the river and enjoying concerts and western rodeos, there’s a lot to experience here.